 …Or at least think about what might happen if you were to.
 Do you see visions of irreparable damage?
 Permanently lost files?
 Weeks of work, down the drain?
 Notice that, and give a mental nod to the I.T. pros who prevent those disasters from happening.

-FIVE AMAZING FACTS ABOUT APPLE COMPUTERS:
+5 AMAZING FACTS ABOUT THE APPLE TECH COMPANY

 Apple as a corporation has roughly twice as much money as the U.S. Treasury.